Whole Lotta Red

 Whole Lotta Red is the second studio album by the American rapper Playboi Carti.
 It was released on December 25, 2020, through AWGE and Interscope Records.
-Recording began in late 2018, following the release of its predecessor Die Lit (2018), and concluded in November 2020.
-It was primarily produced by F1lthy and Art Dealer, with contributions from Pi'erre Bourne, Maaly Raw, Lil 88, Jasper Harris, Ojivolta, and Wheezy, while Kanye West and Matthew Williams served as the executive producers.
+It was primarily produced by F1lthy and Art Dealer, with contributions from Pi'erre Bourne, Maaly Raw, Lil 88, Jasper Harris, Ojivolta, and Wheezy, while Kanye West and Matthew Williams served as executive producers.
+Diverging from the melodic trap style of Playboi Carti (2017) and Die Lit (2018), Whole Lotta Red is an experimental hip-hop, rage, and trap album that incorporates punk and electronic influences.
+Its lyrical themes include guns, wealth, and hedonism.
+Music critics highlighted its loose structure and frenetic pace; several songs abandon traditional verse-chorus structures in favor of chants or ad-libbing with an emphasis on atmosphere over narrative.
+The album features a dark, vampire-themed tone in which Carti adopts the persona of a vampire rock star, and its abrasive sound drew comparisons to West's Yeezus (2013).
 Guest appearances include West, Kid Cudi, and Future.

-Diverging from the melodic sound of Playboi Carti (2017) and Die Lit, Whole Lotta Red is a trap, rage, and experimental hip-hop album that incorporates influence from punk and electronic music.
-Music critics highlighted its loose structure and frenetic pace; several songs abandon traditional verse-chorus structures in favor of chants or ad-libbing with an emphasis on atmosphere over narrative.
-Whole Lotta Red features a dark, gothic tone in which Carti adopts the persona of a vampire rock star, and its abrasive sound drew comparisons to West's Yeezus (2013).

-Whole Lotta Red received generally positive reviews, with critics praising its production and Carti's vocals, but criticized its guest appearances and lack of depth.
-It earned 100,000 album-equivalent units in its first week to debut at number one on the US Billboard 200 chart, becoming Carti's first US number-one album; in January 2022, it was certified Gold by the Recording Industry Association of America (RIAA).
-Multiple publications recognized Whole Lotta Red as one of the year's best albums, and in 2022, Rolling Stone ranked it among the "200 Greatest Hip-Hop Albums of All Time".
+Whole Lotta Red received generally positive reviews, with critics praising its production and Carti's vocals but criticizing its guest appearances and lack of depth.
+It debuted at number one on the US Billboard 200 with 100,000 album-equivalent units, becoming Carti's first US number-one album; in January 2022, it was certified Gold by the Recording Industry Association of America (RIAA).
+Despite its December 2020 release, multiple publications recognized it as one of 2021's best albums, and in 2022, Rolling Stone ranked it number 129 on its "200 Greatest Hip-Hop Albums of All Time" list.
+Upon release, Whole Lotta Red received a polarized response but was later credited with helping to define the rage subgenre of trap music and influencing many artists, including Yeat, Ken Carson, 2Slimey, and Che, as well as a majority of the current underground rap scene.
 An accompanying tour began in October 2021.